Gigaspaces/xap-docs/site/content/xap101/jpa-api.markdown

 To enable the XAP JPA implementation you should specify  the following 3 mandatory properties in your `persistence.xml`:

-- `BrokerFactory` should be set to `"abstractstore"` which tells OpenJPA that an alternate `StoreManager` (the layer responsible for interaction with underlying database) is going to be used.
+- `BrokerFactory` should be set to `abstractstore` which tells OpenJPA that an alternate `StoreManager` (the layer responsible for interaction with underlying database) is going to be used.
-- `abstractstore.AbstractStoreManager` should be set to `"org.openspaces.jpa.StoreManager"` which tells OpenJPA to use the OpenSpaces `StoreManager`.
+- `abstractstore.AbstractStoreManager` should be set to `org.openspaces.jpa.StoreManager` which tells OpenJPA to use the OpenSpaces `StoreManager`.
-- `LockManager` should be set to `"none"` since OpenJPA's default lock manager is set to `"version"` (Optimistic locking) which is currently unsupported (it will be supported in one of the future 8.0 service packs)
+- `LockManager` should be set to `none` since OpenJPA's default lock manager is set to `version` (Optimistic locking) which is currently unsupported (it will be supported in one of the future 8.0 service packs)

 Your persistence.xml file should be placed in any **/META-INF folder in your classpath.

 #### GigaSpaces JPA 8.0.1

-In 8.0.1, it is no longer needed to set the "abstractstore.AbstractStoreManager" property.
+In 8.0.1, it is no longer needed to set the `abstractstore.AbstractStoreManager` property.
 Instead, make sure to set the "BrokerFactory" property to "org.openspaces.jpa.BrokerFactory" as shown in the example below.

 The following is an example of a XAP JPA persistence.xml configuration file: